No Way Out (2009)

-The 2009 No Way Out was the 11th No Way Out professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on February 15, 2009, at the KeyArena in Seattle, Washington.
-It was the final No Way Out held until 2012 as No Way Out's February slot would end up being replaced by Elimination Chamber in 2010.
+The 2009 No Way Out was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 11th No Way Out and took place on February 15, 2009, at the KeyArena in Seattle, Washington, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+This was the final No Way Out held until June 2012 as the event's February slot was replaced by Elimination Chamber in 2010.
+This would also be the final No Way Out to occur during a brand split, as the first brand extension ended in August 2011.

 The main events for the Raw and SmackDown brands were their at-the-time annual Elimination Chamber matches for their respective world championships.
-The WWE Championship was contested for in the Smackdown main event with champion Edge defending against Jeff Hardy, Triple H, The Undertaker, The Big Show, and Vladimir Kozlov.
+The WWE Championship was contested for in the SmackDown main event with champion Edge defending against Jeff Hardy, Triple H, The Undertaker, Big Show, and Vladimir Kozlov.
 Triple H emerged victorious by eliminating Undertaker last.
 Later in the evening, the World Heavyweight Championship was on the line in the Raw main event.
 The match was to originally feature champion John Cena defend against Kane, Rey Mysterio, Mike Knox, Chris Jericho, and Kofi Kingston.
 However, as Kingston was making his way to the structure, he was attacked by Edge and taken out of the match.
 Edge then assumed Kingston's place in the match and won by eliminating Mysterio last, resulting in two of WWE's world championships belonging to members of the SmackDown brand.

-The ECW brand's lone match saw Jack Swagger defend his ECW Championship successfully against Finlay.
+The ECW brand's lone match saw Jack Swagger defend the ECW Championship successfully against Finlay.
 The remaining matches on the card were all from the Raw brand and saw Randy Orton defeat Shane McMahon in a No Holds Barred match signed after Shane got revenge against Orton for an attack on his father Vince McMahon, and Shawn Michaels defeated John "Bradshaw" Layfield (JBL) in a match where Michaels would gain financial freedom from JBL if he won but would become a permanent employee of JBL if he lost.

 Production

 Background

-The event was held at the KeyArena in Seattle, Washington.
+The 11th No Way Out was held at the KeyArena in Seattle, Washington.

-No Way Out was first held by World Wrestling Entertainment (WWE) as the 20th In Your House pay-per-view (PPV) in February 1998.
-Following the discontinuation of the In Your House series, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
-The 2009 event was the 11th event in the No Way Out chronology and was held on February 15 at the KeyArena in Seattle, Washington.
-It featured wrestlers from the Raw, SmackDown, and ECW brand divisions.
+No Way Out was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 20th In Your House PPV event in February 1998.
+Following the discontinuation of the In Your House series in February 1999, No Way Out was reinstated in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
+The 11th event was held on February 15, 2009, at the KeyArena in Seattle, Washington, and featured wrestlers from the Raw, SmackDown, and ECW brand divisions.
+Tickets went on sale on October 11, 2008, via Ticketmaster.